iarsystems/crun-evaluation-guide/README.md

 2. Open `ReportCheckFailedStdout.c`.
 >On the editor window tab you might see __[Read-Only]__ or __[RO]__.
 This indicates that the file was added directly from the IAR Embedded Workbench installation directory, which is write-protected.
 Leave this file unchanged for future reference.
-3. Choose __File>Save As__.
+3. Choose __File__ → __Save As__.

 4. A message is displayed asking "The file is read-only.
 Would you like to remove the read-only attribute?".
-Click __No__ and navigate to the project's folder and save a copy of the file there.
+Click __No__, navigate to the project's folder and save a copy of the file there.
 >Now, __[Read-Only]__ (or __[RO]__) should not be visible on the editor tab.

 5. In the function `__iar_ReportCheckFailedStdout()`, comment out the call to `__write()` and insert the following code:
 ```c
   //__write(_LLIO_STDOUT, (unsigned char const *)buf, (size_t)(b - buf));